top of page

 Ahhhhhhh so cute!!

-I'll work with a PR company to become a thought leader in the transportation industry within the next two years.
-They'll help me demonstrate my expertise by booking me to speak before at least 3 major transportation events during that time.
-With their help, I can boost my brand's credibility to gain more clients.
+I will work with a PR company to become a thought leader in transportation within two years.
+They will help book me at three major events.
+This boosts credibility and attracts more clients.

 Analysis:

-4. The Result here is the ultimate growth of their brand awareness within their industry
+4. The Result here is brand awareness in the industry.

 4. Improving Customer Response Time

 Improving the customer experience can increase your revenue by 80%.
-Otherwise, unhappy customers will spread the word about their negative experiences.
-You could lose future customers as a result.
+On the other hand, unhappy customers will share negative experiences, which can result in losing future business.

 Their Notes: